rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 values_bytes_on_disk: 101  field: kubernetes.pod_namespace  rows: 172
 ```

-Summing up value bytes and rows lets you see, at a glance, which fields occupy the most of disk space or force VictoriaLogs to scan more data.
+Summing up value bytes and rows lets you see, at a glance, which fields occupy the most disk space or force VictoriaLogs to scan more data.

 When you know which fields are expensive, you can decide whether to drop the noisy field from the query, split it out, or change your filters to avoid reading extra data.